diogoff/transition-counting/README.md

 - `python simulator.py 1000000 > eventlog_1000000.csv`
 - `python simulator.py 10000000 > eventlog_10000000.csv`

-Note that generating the largest event logs may take a significant amount of time.
+Note that generating the larger event logs may take a significant amount of time (several minutes).

 ### Preprocessing the event logs